Polar bear conservation: Controversy over species protection

 Warnings about the future of the polar bear are often contrasted with the fact that worldwide population estimates have increased over the past 50 years and are relatively stable today.
-Some estimates of the global population are around 5,000 to 10,000 in the early 1970s; other estimates were 20,000 to 40,000 during the 1980s.
-Current estimates put the global population at between 20,000 and 25,000 or 22,000 and 31,000.
-Despite the encouraging rebound of some populations, there is little evidence to suggest polar bears are thriving overall.

-There are several reasons for the apparent discordance between past and projected population trends: estimates from the 1950s and 1960s were based on stories from explorers and hunters rather than on scientific surveys.
-Second, controls of harvesting were introduced that allowed this previously overhunted species to recover.
-Third, the recent effects of climate change have affected sea ice abundance in different areas to varying degrees.
+The total worldwide population of polar bears is about 26,000 as of 2021.
+While some subpopulations are stable, only one is increasing, and almost half lack sufficient data to draw any conclusion about their status.

 Debate over the listing of the polar bear under endangered species legislation has put conservation groups and Canada's Inuit at opposing positions; the Nunavut government and many northern residents have condemned the U.S. initiative to list the polar bear under the Endangered Species Act.
 Many Inuit believe the polar bear population is increasing, and restrictions on commercial sport-hunting are likely to lead to a loss of income to their communities.
+Conservation groups argue that the purported increase in polar bear encounters in coastal Nunavut villages is caused by the reduction in sea ice associated with climate change, and that the future of the global population remains uncertain at best.